-The South Canadian Amateur Radio Society (SCARS) will be managing the communications needs for the 2018 annual Bike MS bicycle event.
-The “Road Divided” is a two-day fundraising cycling event that was held September 30 & October 1, 2017.
-The 2018 dates have yet to be determined.
-This ride takes riders on a journey from Norman to Stillwater, with an overnight stay in Guthrie.
-This ride begins Saturday morning in Norman, at the National Center for Employee Develpment (NCED), or the ‘Postal Training Center’ on Hwy 9.
+The South Canadian Amateur Radio Society (SCARS) will again be managing the communications needs for the 2018 annual Bike MS bicycle event.
+This ride is a two-day fundraising cycling event that will be held September 15 & 16, 2018.
+This ride takes riders on a journey from Norman to Guthrie, on Saturday, through OKC, and then returns to Norman on a route east of town back to Norman.
+This ride begins Saturday morning in Norman, at the National Center for Employee Development (NCED), or the ‘Postal Training Center’ on Hwy 9.
 Cyclists will travel north through Central Oklahoma and finish Day 1 for an overnight stay in historic Guthrie.
-On Day 2, the journey continues from Guthrie to the Bike MS: The Road Divided Finish Line in Stillwater.
-Participants will experience routes with fully-stocked rest stops every 10-12 miles, a great lunch stop each day and support provided by volunteer nurses, HAM radio operators and law enforcement.
+On Day 2, the journey heads back to Norman through a more rural route.
+Participants will experience routes with fully-stocked rest stops every 10-12 miles, a great lunch stop each day and support provided by volunteer nurses, HAM radio operators, and law enforcement.

 This year we have again been asked to provide radio operators for the following tasks.
 Each day, we needed seven (7) support and gear (SAG) mobile operators, and optionally some rest stop operators.
 If you’d like to help, please contact Mark at N5HZR@arrl.net.
 Experience is not needed, but if you can check into a net, and keep your cool in an active environment, you’ll do just fine.